 The ECG recordings of the MIT-BIH-SUP and INCART databases were first resampled to 360 Hz, which is the sampling frequency of the MIT-BIH-AR.
-This was performed with a tenth order lowpass FIR filter without observing any notorious distortion (resample function, Signal Processing Toolbox of Matlab, The Mathworks Inc., Massachusetts).
+This was performed with a tenth-order low-pass finite-impulse response (FIR) filter without observing any notorious distortion (resample function, Signal Processing Toolbox of MATLAB, The Mathworks Inc., Natick, MA).
 All recordings in all databases were first preprocessed to remove artifacts as described in [4].
 No energy or amplitude normalization was done, as we were interested in some amplitude-related features.

-1) Wavelet Transform : Many of the considered features (explained in following subsections) were based on the wavelet transform (WT) of the ECG signal.
-The WT is defined for a continuous signal s(t) as
+1) Wavelet Transform: Many of the considered features (explained in following sections) were based on the wavelet transform (WT) of the ECG signal.
+The WT is defined for a continuous signal s(t) as follows: